acestojanoski/simple-msf/readme.md

-# netlify-msf
+# simple-msf

-> A lightweight framework for building serverless microservices with Netlify Functions.
+> A simple framework for building microservices.

 ---